Are you qualified?

 If you are in a small place or city expect more of a cultural experience.
 It can be more isolating and bring more culture shock.
 China has been sheltered so in comparison the people in Taiwan are going to have a bit more of a contemporary mindset to some extent.

 If you are thinking of teaching English in Asia then Taiwan or China could be for you.
 You may also enjoy reading Where should I teach?
 China, Korea, Taiwan or Japan?

-Do you want to be better prepared than the next moron to teach in Asia?
+Do you want to be better prepared to teach in Asia?

 Because if you don't care any course will do, but if you want to know what you are doing and feel more confident in that classroom then this course is focused on teaching English to mostly kids in Asia (which is like 7-9 jobs out of 10 in China and Taiwan).

 - how to be the one in charge